Little Valley (village), New York: Local commerce

-Little Valley's main attraction is the Cattaraugus County Fairgrounds, the site of the annual county fair each August, as well as an annual "Freedom Daze" Fourth of July motorsports festival, horse shows and other miscellaneous events.
+Little Valley's main attraction is the Cattaraugus County Fairgrounds, the site of the annual county fair each August.
+It has historically hosted an annual "Freedom Daze" Fourth of July festival, horse shows and other miscellaneous events, and from 1997 to the late 2010s, operated as Little Valley Speedway, a motorsports stadium.

-In 2001 the Little Valley Area Chamber of Commerce was founded.
+In 2001, the Little Valley Area Chamber of Commerce was founded.
 They host events such "Cheers to Little Valley" and sponsor "Christmas on Main Street".
+A Friends of Little Valley committee, also operating as Little Valley Happenings, formed in the early 2020s promoting community events in the village.

-No national chain franchises operate in the village of Little Valley (one, a Dollar General, does operate just outside its bounds).
-Its storefront businesses as of 2018 include a convenience store (flagship of the regional Crosby's chain), hardware store (operating under the Do it Best brand), two taverns, a laundromat, a regional bank, a credit union, a Chrysler automobile dealership, an auto repair and collision shop, a Progressive insurance agency, two hair salons, and a boutique.
+No national chain franchises operate in the village of Little Valley.
+Its storefront businesses as of 2024 include a convenience store, hardware store, two taverns, a laundromat, a regional bank, a credit union, a Chrysler/Dodge automobile dealership, an auto repair and collision shop, an insurance agency, and two hair salons.
 The local grocery store, originally an A&P in the 1960s and locally operated as Brooks Market from 1972 to 2017, went out of business during the retail apocalypse in January 2018; it was replaced by a grocery/convenience store relocating from Salamanca later that year, which closed in August 2019.

-Ellicottville Brewing Company operates a microbrewery in a Little Valley factory.

 Media

 One radio station, weather radio WWG32 (162.425), is licensed to the village.
-WWG32 is based in Cheektowaga.
+WWG32 is based at the National Weather Service offices at Buffalo Niagara International Airport in Cheektowaga.
 It has been off-air for an unknown length of time.

 WGWE operated from 2010 to 2021, and intermittently in 2022, from a tower south of the village.
-Current plans are for the station to eventually move out of Little Valley.
+The license, now with call sign WCGS, has operated as a repeater for Family Life Network since 2023.

 Little Valley is part of the Buffalo television market.
 Due to the hilly terrain, strong rooftop directional antennae are required to receive over-the-air television since the digital transition in 2009.
-Breezeline is the local cable and high-speed Internet provider.
+Breezeline is the local cable provider, with wireline high-speed internet available through them or Armstrong, which began servicing Little Valley in the early 2020s through an existing but abandoned fiber-optic cable, thereby ending Breezeline and its predecessors' long monopoly over broadband in the village.